-A check of European field guides failed to identify it to species so A.R.
-Taylor decided to browse the pages of A Field Guide to the Seabirds of Britain and the World by G.S.
-Tuck & H. Heinzel and, although there was no mention of the call, he found Aleutian Tern to be the sole credible candidate.
 On the face of it this seemed highly improbable as the species breeds in the north Pacific and winters south to Australia, very definitely the other side of the world.
 As the day wore on it was seen frequently, and the wardens continued to observe it and take notes, as well as grab some photos (Pics.
-083-084).
+108-109).

 The next day it was less evident in the morning but reappeared in the afternoon and was last observed at 18:30.
 On both days the wind was south-southwest force 3/4, with pretty decent weather.
 The bird was usually seen in flight, often high over the sea before returning to Inner Farne calling, very typical tern behaviour following a migration.
-It was regularly harassed by the local terns, which did their best to chase it away, and anytime it landed, was only afforded about five minutes peace and quiet before nearby birds chased it off.
+It was regularly harassed by the local terns, which did their best to chase it away, and anytime it landed, was afforded only five minutes peace and quiet before nearby birds chased it off.